 Hypertension and chronic heart disease reviews will be conducted over the telephone or via video appointment and appropriate blood tests will be arranged on an individual basis following review of your records however please let a member of our team know should you consider yourself as having SPECIFIC COMMUNICATION OR ACCESS NEEDS so that we can arrange a video or specific face to face appointment

-Childhood Immunisation appointments will continue although the Community Well Baby clinic service held at Longton Health Centre has been temporarily suspended - it is very important to continue to bring your children to their childhood immunisation appointment or get in touch if you have any concerns whatsoever
+Childhood Immunisation appointments will continue and it is very important to continue to bring your children to their childhood immunisation appointment or get in touch if you have any concerns regarding their health

-Travel Health Assessments continue to take place by telephone and an appointment time will be given if available for you to attend for any NHS vaccinations however please let a member of our team know should you consider yourself as having SPECIFIC COMMUNICATION OR ACCESS NEEDS so that we can arrange a video or specific face to face appointment
+Travel Health Assessments continue to take place by telephone and a face to face appointment time will be given where appropriate for you to attend for any NHS vaccinations however please let a member of our team know should you consider yourself as having SPECIFIC COMMUNICATION OR ACCESS NEEDS so that we can arrange a video or specific face to face appointment

-Minor Operations and Cryotherapy - YOU WILL CONTINUE TO BE ASSESSED BY VIDEO CONSULTATION AND THE MOST APPROPRIATE REFERRAL OR SELF HELP TREATMENT WILL BE ADVISED however please let a member of our team know should you consider yourself as having SPECIFIC COMMUNICATION OR ACCESS NEEDS so that we can arrange a video or specific face to face appointment
+Minor Operations and Cryotherapy - Clinical assessment BY VIDEO CONSULTATION AND THE MOST APPROPRIATE REFERRAL OR SELF HELP TREATMENT WILL BE ADVISED however please let a member of our team know should you consider yourself as having SPECIFIC COMMUNICATION OR ACCESS NEEDS so that we can arrange a video or specific face to face appointment

-It is also very important that you continue to contact the surgery if you feel unwell with symptoms NOT related to the Coronavirus symptoms
+It is very important that you continue to contact the surgery if you feel unwell with symptoms NOT related to the Coronavirus symptoms